-RTLS From a Clinical Perspective: Friend or Foe?
+RTLS From a Clinical Perspective

 In this day and age, everyone is being asked to do more with less.
 The nursing shortage has left clinical staff with a higher patient ratio, meaning caregivers are burdened with more tasks and less time for patient interaction.